Delhi — overview

 Chandni Chowk

 A 17th-century market district in Old Delhi.
-Organised into specialist lanes — Khari Baoli (spices, Asia's largest spice market), Dariba Kalan (silver and jewellery), Kinari Bazaar (wedding goods), and the food lane around Paranthe Wali Gali.
+Organized into specialist lanes — Khari Baoli (spices, Asia's largest spice market), Dariba Kalan (silver and jewellery), Kinari Bazaar (wedding goods), and the food lane around Paranthe Wali Gali.

 Timing: Most shops — Monday to Saturday, 10:00 AM – 8:00 PM